Ducki67/Collected-FN-Game-Servers/README.md

 ***Ill list all features if some of them have features :)***

 ## Suggesting Game-Servers
-Fell free to open a issue ticket and upload the file and ill add it to  the list + I might test it
+Feel free to open a issue ticket and upload the file and ill add it to  the list + I might test it